 The Tribunal is required to protect the privacy of personal information which directly or indirectly identifies a person.

-The Tribunal must follow strict secrecy rules in the Mental Health Act 2014 (the Act) about access to information.
+The Tribunal must follow strict secrecy rules in the Mental Health and Wellbeing Act 2022 (the Act) about access to information.
 In most circumstances we can only provide documents or information related to hearings to the patient or their legal representative.

 A variety of other laws and principles also regulate the handling of personal and health information.
 These include standards for information collection, storage, access, transmission, disclosure, use and disposal: